From Sea Monsters to Satellites: the Transformation of Maritime Maps

 The Cultural Significance of Maritime Maps

-Maritime maps are not only practical tools but also cultural artifacts that reflect the beliefs, values, and knowledge of societies throughout history.
-They tell stories of exploration, trade, and the human relationship with the sea.
+Maritime maps are far more than technical tools; they are cultural artifacts that reflect the values, knowledge, and aspirations of the societies that created them.
+They tell stories of exploration, conquest, trade, and the human desire to understand and master the sea.

 Maps as Historical Documents